Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 </main>
 ```

-Not bad, values are display in each of the slider buuuut they changes are not reflected in the app
-component, we need to bubble up the event to the app component, in order to avoid creating an intermediate
-dispatcher on our color editor, we can take a shortcut, use event forwarding: https://svelte.dev/tutorial/event-forwarding
+Not bad, values are display in each of the slider buuuut they changes are not reflected in the app component, we need to bubble up the event to the app component, in order to avoid creating an intermediate dispatcher on our color editor, we can take a shortcut, use event forwarding: https://svelte.dev/tutorial/event-forwarding

-Let's go for that, we just simplify _color-editor_ we are not going to delegate the _valueChange_ event
-handling to the parent component.
+Let's go for that, we just simplify _color-editor_ we are going to delegate the _valueChange_ event handling to the parent component.

-_./src/color-editor.svelte_
+_./src/components/color-editor.svelte_

 ```diff
 <script lang="ts">